Sony's colorful blue, pink and purple PS5 controllers are now available

 Starlight Blue DualSense controller: £64.99 at Amazon UK

-The Starlight Blue DualSense controller is now available to pre-order at Amazon UK, and it's already proving to be extremely popular.
+The Starlight Blue DualSense controller is now available at Amazon UK, and it's already proving to be extremely popular.
 It's number one in the best seller list for PS5 controllers.

 Analysis: 2022 is promising for PS5 owners